Dehumidifiers & laundry... how to cut both drying times AND costs

 A dehumidifier that switches off after as set number of hours is a really good way to keep control of costs.

 As mentioned above there are small 'low energy' dehumidifiers on the market that use as little as 40 Watts.
-I've not tested one but I have done enough research to know they simply will cope with the amount of water evaporating from laundry and just are not worth using to help with laundry.
-Using one of these would mean you'd still have condensation and damp issues, or you would find that you would need to open a window to help it do its job.
-They have very small collection tanks on them, which is also a sign that they are unable to remove much water.
+I've not tested one but I have done enough research to know they simply will NOT cope with the amount of water evaporating from laundry and just are not worth using to help with laundry.
+They use a technology that is less efficient than larger machines.
+They have very small collection tanks on them, which is a pretty strong sign that they are unable to remove much water.

 Compressor dehumidifiers - these are the most common.
 They are not so efficient at cooler room temperatures.
 The ideal is above 20C.
 They start to become pretty costly and slow to do their job below 15C, and will be virtually useless when it is 5C or colder.
 They are REALLY efficient the warmer the room above 20C, (much more efficient than desiccant dehumidifiers).